plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Consequences.md

 ## Ongoing

-**Ongoing** are just that, ongoing.
-They are not returned when a Player Rests.
-If a Player's Ongoing Consequences aren't returned by an effect, a Player will have them forever.
+**Ongoing** Consequences are just that, ongoing.
+They are not returned when a Player Rests, and instead must be returned by a different effect.

 <img src="https://plerpsandplerps.github.io/Sprouting-Tales/artwork/InjuryExp.png" alt="Injury Ongoing Consequence Card Explanation">

 Most Ongoing Consequences offer the Player the opportunity to return them, for a worse Consequence.
 For example, an Injury allows a Player to return all Injuries to put a Wound into Play.
-Players must be wary,  Wounds have a more detrimental score.

 <img src="https://plerpsandplerps.github.io/Sprouting-Tales/artwork/WoundEx.png" alt="Wound Ongoing Consequence Card Explanation">